As I’ve gone along building this blog, I’ve had a secret advantage. It’s my background in business.

 I think that focus, on constant learning business fundamentals, is one reason why I’ve been able to find success out in the wild, wild West that is the blogosphere.

-Here is a list of the inspiring, useful business bloggers whose advice helps me make my business better.
+Here is a list of the inspiring, useful business bloggers to read.
+Their advice helps me make my business better.

 These bloggers cover a range of topics, from blog design to Internet marketing to social media and more.